Getting started: Analysing HILDA with Stata

-The course will be presented by Professor Robert Breunig and Nicole Watson.
+The course will be presented by Prof Robert Breunig and Nicole Watson.

 Nicole Watson is part of the HILDA Survey team at the Melbourne Institute of Applied Economic and Social Research at the University of Melbourne.
 She has worked on the HILDA project since 2000 and has been involved in the sample design, weighting, imputation and survey management.

 You do not need to have used the HILDA data or Stata before.
 You should have some experience with a statistical software package, such as SAS, SPSS or Stata.
 While the course will be taught in Stata, SAS equivalent code will be provided.
 You will need to apply for, and be approved to use, HILDA General Release 17.

 Cancellations after 5pm 8 April 2019 will not be refunded.